rluedek/midi-receiver/README.md

 An example on how to receive midi events using the rt midi library.

 ## Prerequisites
+**Midi-Controller**: A midi controller should be connected to your hardware.

 **rtmidi:** This example uses the rtmidi library.
 Go visit https://www.music.mcgill.ca/~gary/rtmidi/ for further information.
 Download sources and follow the instactions for CMAKE and MAKE.

 **gcc:** The software is written in C++.
 GCC should be suitable for compilation